 In response to requests for resources to help people think and reflect more deeply on the issues raised in the MJR documentary ‘After the Flood: the church, slavery and reconciliation' we have produced a workbook.
 This contains six sessions based on the film's themes for group work or individual study, plus an option extra session on Reparatory Justice, an article on the Development of Trans-Atlantic Slavery and a list of further reading and resources.

-The workbook was written by Alton Bell and Paul Keeble, with assistance and advice from After the Flood director Sheila Marshall and was sponsored by USPG.
+The workbook was written by Alton Bell and Paul Keeble and sponsored by USPG.

 Cost is £5 and it can be ordered here.